mavaddat/windows-dev-docs/uwp/launch-resume/launch-settings-app.md

 ---
 title: Launch the Windows Settings app
-description: Learn how to launch the Windows Settings app from your app using the ms-settings URI scheme. ms.assetid: C84D4BEE-1FEE-4648-AD7D-8321EAC70290 ms.date: 07/24/2024 ms.topic: article
+description: Learn how to launch the Windows Settings app from your own Windows apps using the ms-settings URI scheme. ms.assetid: C84D4BEE-1FEE-4648-AD7D-8321EAC70290 ms.date: 11/22/2024 ms.topic: concept-article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 dev_langs:
   - csharp
   - cppwinrt
+# Customer intent: As a Windows developer, I want to learn how to launch the Windows Settings app from my app using the ms-settings URI scheme.
 ---

 # Launch the Windows Settings app

-**Important APIs**

-- [**LaunchUriAsync**](/uwp/api/windows.system.launcher.launchuriasync)
-- [**PreferredApplicationPackageFamilyName**](/uwp/api/windows.system.launcheroptions.preferredapplicationpackagefamilyname)
-- [**DesiredRemainingView**](/uwp/api/windows.system.launcheroptions.desiredremainingview)

 Learn how to launch the Windows Settings app.
 This topic describes the `ms-settings:` URI scheme.
 Use this URI scheme to launch the Windows Settings app to specific settings pages.

 Launching to the Settings app is an important part of writing a privacy-aware app.
 If your app can't access a sensitive resource, we recommend providing the user a convenient link to the privacy settings for that resource.
 For more info, see [Guidelines for privacy-aware apps](../security/index.md).

+## Important APIs

+The following Windows Runtime (WinRT) APIs are used in this topic:

+- [**LaunchUriAsync**](/uwp/api/windows.system.launcher.launchuriasync)
+- [**PreferredApplicationPackageFamilyName**](/uwp/api/windows.system.launcheroptions.preferredapplicationpackagefamilyname)
+- [**DesiredRemainingView**](/uwp/api/windows.system.launcheroptions.desiredremainingview)

 ## How to launch the Settings app